lucas-diedrich/alphapept-website/content/_index.md

 ## Getting Started

-Explore our [packages](/packages/) to find the right tools for your research, learn about our [mission](/mission/), or stay updated with the latest developments in our [news](/news/) section.
+Explore our [ecosystem](/ecosystem/) to find the right tools for your research, learn about our [mission](/mission/), or stay updated with the latest developments in our [news](/news/) section.

 ---

 ## Contribute
 Ready to contribute?
-Check out our [contributors](/contributors/) page to see how you can get involved in the alphapept ecosystem.
+Check out our [contributors](/community/contributors/) page to see how you can [get involved](/community/join/) in the alphapept ecosystem.